SRombauts/UEPlasticPlugin/README.md

 #### Save connection credentials

 The plugin works with the command line interface "cm" that currently requires your credentials to be stored.
-Use the Unity Version Control or Gluon GUI to enter and save your credentials before enabling Unity Version Control in Unreal.
+Use the Desktop Client or Gluon GUI to enter and save your credentials before enabling Unity Version Control in Unreal.

 #### Configure Locks for Unreal Assets (exclusive checkout)